 We've also been focusing on ways to choose books and selecting "Just Right" books to read in class.
 "Just Right" books are comfortable, but provide us with opportunities to stop and think about what we're reading.
 Whether there's new vocabulary to learn in context or inferences we have to make by connecting our background knowledge to the text, it's important that the book selections we make give us some food for thought!
 We're going to continue to work on not only making appropriate book selections, but we're also going to strive to read a variety of genres during Reader's Workshop to expand our reading horizons!

-Students will investigate both the slow forces of change in the processes of erosion and deposition and the rapid forces of change caused by earthquakes and volcanoes.
-Students will make observations and collect data as they look for evidence of change in their own schoolyard as well as the local landscape of Whipple Hill.
-Eventually, students will be asked to consider the New England coastline and apply their understanding of Earth’s materials and forces in order to design a solution to slow or prevent shoreline erosion.
-Fossils are evidence of change on a grand scale and can be used to inform us about life and landscapes of the past.
+Our fourth grade geologists recently explored Whipple Hill, Lexington's highest point, to observe the concepts of weathering and erosion in their own Big Backyard!
+It was exciting to look for evidence, and to imagine the massive glacier that once covered the area, leaving behind exposed bedrock and even alien rocks.
+Our geologists are continuing to learn about fossils, which are evidence of change on a grand scale and can be used to inform us about life and landscapes of the past.
 Finally, students will explore how Earth’s materials can be changed into non-renewable energy and how sunlight, wind, and water can be changed into renewable energy sources for the future.
 The change theme will carry into future physical science standards as students investigate energy, its motion, energy transfer, and conversion in different physical contexts.
 SCIENCE ROCKS!!